 Solar System Sensory Bin

 We are fans of sensory bins and to create a themed one around outer space invites children to play and to think.
 A simple recipe of black water beads, Safari Toobs Space and Safariology Solar System, and Glow in the Dark Stars enables this sensory bin to reinforce academic information the kids are learning as well as engages their senses.
 With the addition of glow in the dark stars, this activity can be done in the dark which adds another sensory level to the exploration.
+Check out our guide how to create your own sensory bin here!

 Build a Rocket